Dotneteer/kliveide/docs/_posts/getting-started/2020-08-01-use-the-emulator.md

 To press a key, move the mouse over one of the virtual keys, and click it.
 If you keep the mouse button down, it's just like keeping the button pressed.
 Releasing the mouse button behaves as you released the real key.

 To press a key, move the mouse over one of the virtual keys, and click it.
 If you keep the mouse button down, it's just like keeping the button pressed.
 Releasing the mouse button behaves as you released the real key.
-As the following figures show, a single key provides multiple options according to the area ok the button you point with the mouse.
+As the following figures show, a single key provides multiple options according to the area of the button you point with the mouse.
 You can use both the left and right mouse buttons.
 However, when using the right mouse button, the key behaves as if you pressed the **SYMBOL SHIFT** button simultaneously.

 ![Z80 code]({{ site.baseurl }}/assets/images/tutorials/main-key.png)
 ![Z80 code]({{ site.baseurl }}/assets/images/tutorials/sym-key.png)